-Dr. Kanchan Anand is a board certified physician, specializing in Internal Medicine and Nephrology (kidney disease).
-She has 16 years experience and graduated from Reading Hospital and Medical Center and completed her fellowship at Washington Hospital Center in 2002.
+Dr. Kanchan Anand is a board-certified physician, specializing in Internal Medicine and Nephrology (kidney disease).
+She has 16 years of experience and graduated from Reading Hospital and Medical Center and completed her fellowship at Washington Hospital Center in 2002.
 Dr.

 In his prior roles, he has led marketing, business development, and consulting teams.
-Ajit completed his Bachelors of Science (B.Sc) from Panjab University, Master of Business Administration (M.B.A.) in Marketing from JNIBM, Vikram University, and diploma in export management (DEP) from IMT, Ghaziabad, India.
+Ajit completed his Bachelor of Science (B.Sc) from Panjab University, Master of Business Administration (M.B.A.) in Marketing from JNIBM, Vikram University, and diploma in export management (DEP) from IMT, Ghaziabad, India.
 He is also a Certified Lifestyle Coach and delivers behavioral change programs within the community.

-Avneet is Healthcare IT professional with over 10 years experience.
-Avneet is passionate about overall patient health through use of complementary and alternative medicine.
+Avneet is a Healthcare IT professional with over 10 years of experience.
+Avneet is passionate about overall patient health through the use of complementary and alternative medicine.
 She is a certified yoga teacher and co-founder and President of YogaLife USA, Inc. Avneet completed her Bachelor of Science (B.Sc) and Master in English Literature (M.A.) from Vikram University, India.

-Joe is President of the Pro Wood Finishes and has over 30 years of experience in industrial and consumer products.
+Joe is the President of Pro Wood Finishes and has over 30 years of experience in industrial and consumer products.
 He has also successfully expanded his organization’s reach by venturing into e-commerce.
 In addition, Joe is a board member of the C12 local Washington DC Metro Chapter, a group of Christian CEOs and owners, wherein he consults with Christian CEOs on business issues.
 He is also President of the Akzo Distributor Advisory Council.
-Joe is a graduate from Ben Franklin University.
+Joe is a graduate of Ben Franklin University.

 Dr. Scott Kim

-Rebecca Samuel Shah is a Research Associate with the Berkley Center for Religion, Peace and World Affairs and the Project Leader of the Holy Avarice Project.
+Rebecca Samuel Shah is a Research Associate with the Berkley Center for Religion, Peace, and World Affairs and the Project Leader of the Holy Avarice Project.
 Rebecca is an analyst of the relationship between religion and economics and an expert on the statistical assessment of development projects in the global South.